(Disclosure: Some of the links below may be affiliate links)

 If you know of any other better option in Switzerland, let me know!

 FastInvest is a P2P Lending platform with a four-party business model.
-This means you will be connected to loan originators and not directly to borrowers.
+This model means you will be connected to loan originators and not directly to borrowers.

 You have access to rates between 9% and 16% interest.
 But I have not seen a loan with more than 13% in a long time.
 All the loans have a buyback guarantee.
-After 3 days late only, you will be repaid for your loan.
+After being three days late only, you will be repaid for your loan.
 And you can sell your loans at any time.
 But in that case, you will lose your interest.

 Mintos is also using the same model as FastInvest, with four-party.
 However, Mintos has many loan originators and is disclosing information about all of them.

 Mintos is a Latvian company.
 It is currently the largest P2P Lending platform in Europe.
 They have more than 140’000 users and manage more than two billion EUR.